yoursurname/3dprintyourbrain/README.md

 Copy your NIFTI file (`subjectname.nii.gz`) to the home dir and simply run `sh create_3d_brain.sh subjectsname.nii.gz`.
 The whole process will take a few hours, depending on your machine speed.
 In the end there should be a `final.stl` in the folder `~/3dbrains/subjectname/output/final.stl`

 Have fun with it :)

+## 4. Print the stand and connect to the Brain

+coming soon, if I find time to write it.
+Open an issue if I've forgotten and you need help